shaily99/advice/README.md

 * [Writing Cold Emails by Jia-Bin Huang](https://twitter.com/jbhuang0604/status/1420611683035324425)
 * [Twitter thread on writing cold-emails by Sanya Jain](https://twitter.com/sjay_yayy/status/1418978638494519297)
 * Threads on cold-mailing by Sanya Jain: [No Response](https://twitter.com/sjay_yayy/status/1431654767739035653) [Positive Response](https://twitter.com/sjay_yayy/status/1436031455474294786)
+* [Hammed A. Akande](https://twitter.com/drhammed/status/1290287965625659393) - Managed to get the professor Interested for a Skype call.
+Tips for the Call
+* [Oludayo Sokunbi](https://twitter.com/Oludeewon/status/1284873001884954624?s=20) - Tips for Contacting Professor through mail
+* [Hameed A. Akande](https://twitter.com/drhammed/status/1288092522527494144?s=20) - Not getting Responses from Profesor.
+Here is what you need to recheck
+* [David Evans](https://www.cs.virginia.edu/~evans/advice/prospective.html) - Gold Tips from Writing the first mail to professor and what to include/not include in mail

 ### SOP
 * [Inside Ph.D. admissions: What readers look for in a Statement of Purpose by Nathan Schneider (Prof at Georgetown University)](https://nschneid.medium.com/inside-ph-d-admissions-what-readers-look-for-in-a-statement-of-purpose-3db4e6081f80) -- A Prof's perspective, really helpful.